 About James Ramos

-Ramos is also the immediate past Chairman of the San Manuel Band of Mission Indians, with a deep commitment to the preservation of California Indian culture.
-He is co-founder of the San Manuel Band’s Cultural Awareness Program, and serves as director of the California Indian Cultural Awareness Conference held annually at California State University, San Bernardino.
+His deep commitment to preserving Native American culture also led him to co-found the San Manuel Band’s Cultural Awareness Program and serve as director of the California Indian Cultural Awareness Conference held annually in conjunction with Cal State San Bernardino.

-James and Terri, his wife of 29 years, are the proud parents of four children and three grandchildren.
+James is married to Terri Ramos, his high school sweetheart, for 31 years.
+They are the proud parents of four children and three grandchildren.